All Star Trek images, names & music are Copyright © by Paramount Pictures. All rights reserved

 Click to Enlarge.

-The Space Shuttle Enterprise approaching the International Space Station.
-The ISS is an artist's conception and the Shuttle is a picture of Atlantis, OV-104, both from NASA.
-The Shuttle Enterprise, OV-101, never flew in space.
-It was the prototype and dropped from a 747 to test its approach and landing capabilities.
-The Enterprise is currently on display at the National Air and Space Museum in Washington, D.C.
+The Space Shuttle Enterprise nearing the ISS.
+The Shuttle shown is Atlantis, OV-104.
+Both picture from NASA.
+The Shuttle Enterprise, OV-101 was the prototype dropped from a 747 to test its approach and landing capabilities.
+It is on display at the Intrepid Sea, Air & Space Museum in New York harbor.

 Note: In Star Trek: The Motion Picture, a sketch of an early Enterprise Ring Ship is shown.
-I looks like it may have been influenced by Vulcan design.
+It looks like it may have been influenced by Vulcan design.

 Enterprise NX-01 passing by Saturn.